-Timeframes for breakdown/corrosion of infrastructure and potential release of contaminants and pollutants if decommissioned at sea
+Timeframes for breakdown/corrosion of infrastructure and potential release of contaminants and pollutants if decommissioned at sea.

-The potential risks and impacts of contaminants in infrastructure and in seabed sediments (including from the operations phase) and understanding of potential implications for ecological integrity, biodiversity and socio-economic (including heritage) receptors
+The potential risks and impacts of contaminants in infrastructure and in seabed sediments (including from the operations phase) and understanding of potential implications for ecological integrity, biodiversity and socio-economic (including heritage) receptors.

-Contaminants that can be reliably used as indicators in predicting and monitoring contamination-related impacts to support assessment of a wide range of decommissioning activities
+Application of contaminants, living organisms and environmental factors that can be reliably used in predicting and monitoring contamination-related impacts to support assessment of a wide range of decommissioning activities.